UiPath/assistant-plugin-creator/README.md

 This repository can be used as a starting point for developing custom widgets for UiPath Assistant.
-The project is a Web Component library that contains the implementation of a sample widget.
+The project is a Web Component library that contains the implementation of a sample widget and the implementation of an associated settings tab.

 ## Developing your widget